Circuit Training Workouts Guide: Burn Calories Fast

 What Are Circuit Training Workouts?

 Before we delve into training specifics, you may be wondering what is circuit training.
 Circuit workouts are done at a moderate intensity and include 6 to 12 exercises in a circuit.
-The circuit exercises are measured in reps - such as 10 push-ups - or timed intervals - such as 30 seconds of push-ups - with short periods of rest between exercises.
+The circuit exercises are measured in reps - such as 10 push-ups - or timed intervals - such as 30 seconds of push-ups - with a short amount of time between exercises.

 Circuit training includes strength training exercises and also has a cardio element, as your heart rate will stay elevated due to the short rest periods.
 Circuits are great for weight loss, improving strength and fitness, and burning calories.
-It’s also a good way to mix up your workout program and prevent boredom, as the workouts move quickly.
+Add circuit training to your workout routine for a full-body workout.
+Circuits also mix up your workout program and prevent boredom, as the workouts move quickly.

 Benefits of Circuit Training